Assassination of Marielle Franco: Arrests and convictions

 On May 30, 2018, police arrested Thiago Bruno Mendonça, known as "Thiago Macaco," who was accused of killing Carlos Alexandre Pereira Maria, "O Cabeça," a collaborator of Councilman Marcello Siciliano.
 Thiago Macaco is also quoted in the testimony of an ex-militiaman named as a key witness in the case.
 According to the source, Thiago is linked to Orlando de Curicica, head of the Boiúna militia, currently in prison.
-The two would have participated in the murder of the congresswoman, who was hindering the business of the paramilitary group in the West Zone.
+The two allegedly participated in planning the murder of the congresswoman, who was hindering the business of the paramilitary group in the West Zone.
 These businesses were also of interest to Siciliano, who denied the accusations.
 The witness also said that Thiago Macaco was responsible for cloning the silver Cobalt used by the killers to commit the crime.
 The agents had already served the temporary arrest of Rondinele de Jesus Da Silva, "Roni", on May 19, for the same offense.

-On July 24, 2018, police arrested former police officer Alan Nogueira, known as Crazy Dog, and former firefighter Luís Cláudio Barbosa.
+On July 24, 2018, police arrested former police officer Alan Nogueira, known as "Crazy Dog", and former firefighter Luís Cláudio Barbosa.
 Both were denounced by a whistleblower, who also implicated them in a double murder case.
 They were identified as members of the militia group Orlando Oliveira de Araújo, known as Orlando da Curicica, who operates in the city's West Zone.
 The double murder was allegedly committed at a farm owned by Orlando.
 A military police officer and an ex-military police officer, also members of the militia, according to the police, were deceived and killed with shots to the head.
-Afterwards, their bodies were burnt beyond recognition.
+Afterward, their bodies were burnt beyond recognition.
 The delegate said that he could not yet connect the two to the execution of the councilwoman and that the investigation was still confidential.
 The cited militia controls, besides Curicica, the regions of Taquara, Vargem Pequena, Vargem Grande, and Terreirão.
-The militia's activities include extortion of merchants and residents, such as charging fees for the sale of gas and mineral water, and control of slot machines.
+The militia's activities include extortion of merchants and residents, such as charging fees for the sale of gas and mineral water, as well as control of slot machines.